jmablog/pandoc-worksheets-template/README.md

-A series of Pandoc templates for [Pandoc](https://pandoc.org/) and [Pandocomatic](https://heerdebeer.org/Software/markdown/pandocomatic/) to convert Markdown into Word, HTML, and PDF formats.
-Also included is a [Pandoc lua filter](https://pandoc.org/lua-filters.html) to make use of some formatting shortcodes, namely `::: Aside` and `::: Questions` for alert and question boxes.
+A series of Pandoc templates for [Pandoc](https://pandoc.org/) and [Pandocomatic](https://heerdebeer.org/Software/markdown/pandocomatic/) to convert Markdown into Word, HTML, and PDF.
+Also included is a [Pandoc lua filter](https://pandoc.org/lua-filters.html) to make use of some formatting shortcodes, namely `::: Aside :::` and `::: Questions :::` for orange and grey pop-out boxes, `\wordtoc` for a Word table of contents, and `\newpage` for a manual page break.

 ## Creating the output formats

 To build:

-1. First make sure Pandoc and Pandocomatic are installed.
+1. Make sure Pandoc and Pandocomatic are installed and, for PDF, a valid Lualatex install.
+To make sure you have all the necessary Latex extensions and packages, I recommend using [Tex Live](https://tug.org/texlive/).
 2. You can edit some options for the PDF output in `src/metadata.yaml`.
+3. Put your source markdown documents (as `.md`) in the `src` folder.
+You can use sub-folders, and the directory structure in `src` will be duplicated in the output folder.
-3. In the terminal navigate into the project directory and either run `make` or, if you'd like to customise the build location, the full Pandocomatic command:
+4. In the terminal navigate into the project directory and either run `make` or, if you'd like to customise the build location, the full Pandocomatic command:

 ```
 pandocomatic -i src -o docs -c config.yaml --modified-only --data-dir PATH_TO_PROJECT_DIR